 How to deal with native technical debt?

 The more we learn the bigger the possibility that the debt will not happen.
-Solid processes, internal style guides, code reviews and everything else that helps us build a good quality code and a good quality craftsmanship.
+Solid processes, internal style guides, code reviews and everything else that helps us build good quality code and good quality craftsmanship.

 Inevitable technical debt

 Even though we do everything as we are supposed to do, sometimes we will face things we were not able to predict.
 A graceful example would be the changes in the requirements at the end of the project, which may cause rewriting, overwriting, changing parts of the already prepared code.

 We can’t.
 It’s unpredictable.
 But we can work with it when it happens.
 For example, if the project architecture needs to be changed because of a serious change of the requirements, it needs to be thought through and well planned.

 The worst of them all because it is taken consciously.

 We know that the decisions we make will have very serious consequences, but we still find a good reason to make them.
 Shortcuts force adjustments which (added one to the other) create the technical debt in the project.
 Choosing temporary solutions, lack of proper testing and saving on technologies are only a couple of examples that can cause very serious problems.